 GeneCards Summary for NR2F1 Gene

 NR2F1 (Nuclear Receptor Subfamily 2 Group F Member 1) is a Protein Coding gene.
-Diseases associated with NR2F1 include Bosch-Boonstra-Schaaf Optic Atrophy Syndrome and Optic Atrophy-Intellectual Disability Syndrome.
-Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
-An important paralog of this gene is RXRG.
+Diseases associated with NR2F1 include Bosch-Boonstra-Schaaf Optic Atrophy Syndrome and Exotropia.
+Among its related pathways are Nuclear Receptor transcription pathway and Adipogenesis.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
+An important paralog of this gene is NR2F2.

 Coup (chicken ovalbumin upstream promoter) transcription factor binds to the ovalbumin promoter and, in conjunction with another protein (S300-II) stimulates initiation of transcription.
 Binds to both direct repeats and palindromes of the 5'-AGGTCA-3' motif.
 Represses transcriptional activity of LHCG.